ezachrisen/indigo/guide.md

 ## Why use rules?
 Rules are not appropriate for all situations.
 For one thing, rules are much slower to evaluate than compiled code.
 Rules are also more difficult to debug, and because users are able to enter them into the software, they are less predictable than thoroughly tested, quality software.

 So why use them?
 The primary reason to use rules is that they allow business logic to be configured outside of the software itself.
-It removes business logic from the software, and makes the software into a data processing *platform*, where the rules are the data.
+It removes business logic from the software, and makes the software into a data processing *platform*, where the rules are the *data*.

 A side benefit of using rules in software is that it changes the way engineers think about writing the application.
 Instead of focusing on the specific business logic that must be implemented, engineers instead think about how to enable *configurable*, *dynamic* business logic that users control.